 State-backed Indemnity for Entities – Latest Update: Maximising Income

-With just five months to go until the expected launch of state-backed indemnity, stakeholders including federations and practices are demanding more information about the scheme.
+With just weeks to go until the expected launch of state-backed indemnity, stakeholders including federations and practices are demanding more information about the scheme.

 Little official information is known about how primary care will benefit from the proposals.
 A highly anticipated government update due in May was released in mid-June, but did little to expand on what had already been announced in October 2017.
 In fact, if we consider what we do know about state-backed indemnity, it highlights there are still lots of questions left unanswered.